Skip to content

 Norway

-This natural wonder is found in Luster city; it’s one of the most popular tourist attractions.
+This natural wonder is found in Luster City, one of the most popular tourist attractions.
 It sits beneath the Jostedalsbreen National Park.
-Thanks to global warming, many icicles have formed due to the internal freezing within the cave and external melting.
+Thanks to global warming, many icicles have formed due to internal freezing within the cave and external melting.
 This natural phenomenon gave the world this incredible cave to see.

 11) Go Whale Watching in Andøya Island

 A trip to Norway is never complete without seeing whales in the wild.
-Norway is best known for its incredible whale safaris.
-The Andenes on the Island of Andøya is the most popular spot where these safaris take place.
+Norway is best known for its incredible whale safaris, and the Andenes on the Island of Andøya is the most popular spot for these safaris.

-There are two seasons of whale watching, and these are during summer and winter.
+There are two seasons of whale watching, during summer and winter.
 The winter whale watching season starts from early October to late January.
-On the other hand, the summer whale watching starts from late May to mid-September.
-If you are so eager to take on this trip, make sure, you visit Norway during those months.
+On the other hand, summer whale watching starts from late May to mid-September.
+If you are eager to take on this trip, make sure you visit Norway during those months.

 12) Wander the Garnet Beach

 This beach is one of the hidden gems in Norway that, surprisingly, isn’t that popular despite its allurement.
-A magical sight to behold and admire the beauty of nature.
+It is a magical sight to behold and admire the beauty of nature.
 It hugs the shores of the Norwegian city, Bodo at Mjelle.

-The sands of this beach display different shades of pink, red, and maroon throughout the day.
-It is a phenomenon that you don’t get to see every day.
-Rumors have it that the color alteration of the sand happens due to vaporized gemstones.
+The sands of this beach display different shades of pink, red, and maroon throughout the day, a phenomenon you don’t get to see every day.
+Rumours have it that the colour alteration of the sand happens due to vaporized gemstones.

 Scientifically speaking, the combination of red and white sands keeps cycling as the beach carries them back and forth.
-The wind also plays a role in dusting off the sands constantly, creating this color-changing illusion.
+The wind also plays a role in constantly dusting off the sands, creating this color-changing illusion.

 13) Meditate at the Svalbard Islands